Get

 If you’ve mastered all the steps, congratulations!
 Your dog now knows how to shake.
 You can now work on repeating the to see how your dog reacts when you gesture with the other hand and give the shake command.

 They may take to it right away!
 If not, repeat steps two through nine with the other hand.
-Ensure your dog isn’t overwhelmed, and keep offering praise and treats when they get it right.
+Ensure your dog is not overwhelmed, and keep offering praise and treats when they get it right.
 They might try to shake with the other paw at first but don’t chastise them for getting it wrong.

 Final Thoughts

 Teaching your dog new tricks can be a great bonding experience.
 Some dogs learn quickly, while others need lots of repetition and training.
-It’s also important to remember that your dog’s confidence level and ability to perform the shake trick will be different in public than at home.
+It is also important to remember that your dog’s confidence level and ability to perform the shake trick will be different in public than at home.
 Distractions, including onlookers and wildlife, make it harder for your dog to perform the trick, but with enough practice in public, they’ll perform the trick easily.

 Featured Image Credit: Madeeva_11, Shutterstock